mike-coding/CS4980-GutMetagenome-ML-Project/README.md

 Instructions on using the scripts, etc to go here

 ### Dependencies
-This project uses the following Python libraries:
+This project was developed in Python 3.11.0.
-- Pandas
-- Requests
-- BeautifulSoup4
-- Scikit-Learn
-- NumPy
-- Matplotlib
-- Seaborn

-To run the scripts included in this project, you'll want to make sure your Python distribution has these modules installed.
-This can be accomplished through running the following through your command line:
+To run the scripts in this repository, you'll want to make sure you've installed Python and the modules listed below.
+This can be accomplished by running the following through your command line:
 ```
 pip install pandas
 pip install requests